kalesh13/z-carousel/README.md

 npm install --save-dev animate.css
 ```

 z-Carousal also supports carousal pagination which uses a [FontAwesome](https://github.com/FortAwesome/Font-Awesome) icon by default.
 Install FontAwesome to use the default pagination style.
-If pagination is not required or if you want to custom style the pagination icons, then FontAwesome is not required.
+You can skip FontAwesome installation, if pagination is not required or if you want to custom style the pagination icons.

 Install FontAwesome via npm: